ethereum-optimism/optimism/infrastructure/README.md

 brew install helm yq
 ```

-If you are running on Linux or Windows, see the (Helm Download Page)[https://github.com/helm/helm/releases/latest].
+If you are running on Linux or Windows, see the [Helm Download Page](https://github.com/helm/helm/releases/latest).
 You'll also want to install the yq utility.

 #### Establish hashicorp registry